 Why is an HIV test important?

-An HIV test helps to detect and treat an infection early.
-Early diagnosis improves the quality of life and prevents the virus from being transmitted to others.
+An HIV test helps to detect and treat an infection at an early stage.
+Early diagnosis improves quality of life and prevents the transmission of the virus to others.